 The CMEF also facilitates a range of evaluations and external studies to measure the performance of the CAP.
 In June 2021, the Commission published an independent evaluation assessing the CAP's impact on climate change and greenhouse gas emissions.

-The new CAP will include a reinforced performance monitoring and evaluation framework, which will facilitate greater accountability and the transition to a performance-based delivery model.
+The CAP 2023-27 includes a reinforced performance monitoring and evaluation framework, which facilitates greater accountability and the transition to a performance-based delivery model.

 Knowledge, research, and innovation

 By funding research and innovation, the Commission supports the development of modern systems of agriculture and forestry that can contribute to climate action while remaining productive and profitable.
 For example, the Horizon Europe mission on soil health seeks to harness the potential of soil to mitigate the effects of climate change.